 Bhuiyan refers to the negative and harmful powers or a bad omens.
 On a particular day, this ‘Soop’ is beaten with a sugarcane stick in every room and corner of the home.
 This ritual is performed to oust and chase away any bad omens or negative powers that might have been collected in the home and to welcome Lord Vishnu and Goddess Lakshmi, the God and Goddess of happiness and prosperity into the home.
 This is depicted below.

 An ugly demon on the backside of a ‘soop’ (Image source)

 Lord Vishnu and Godess Lakshmi drawn on the innner side of the ‘soop’.
 (Image source)

 Modern day usage:

-Though Aipan is a traditional decorative art form used extensively to decorate floors and walls at the places of worship and entrances of home they are contemporarily used in souvenirs, coasters, vases, greeting cards, jewellery boxes, key rings, bookmarks, and wall tiles and as decoration on terracotta products.
+Though Aipan is a traditional decorative art form used extensively to decorate floors and walls at places of worship and entrances of homes they are contemporarily used in souvenirs, coasters, vases, greeting cards, jewellery boxes, key rings, bookmarks, wall tiles and as decoration on terracotta products.
 These attractive patterns and motifs are also found in textile products like shawls, tablecloths and bed sheets.